Ebonmourn/wzqdist/README.md

 xp/lvl = this is the average xp found per quest, txp / qnum

+txp/alvl/adist = this is the xp, scaled to the average level of the quests, per unit of distance traveled

 qnum = this is the total number of quest id's that were used

 qdata = this is just a storage of all the quest id's and the lvl and xp amounts a script I made found for the id's